 Job cards, MOT booking, invoicing, parts ordering, and customer reminders.
 Built around how your workshop actually runs.

 A garage runs on a series of connected steps.
 A customer calls or books online.
 You create a job card.
 You check the vehicle, quote for parts, order them, allocate a technician, track the work, invoice the customer, and follow up with a reminder for the next service or MOT.
-Every one of those steps needs to be recorded, and the records need to connect to each other.
+A proper garage management system records every one of those steps, and the records need to connect to each other.

 At minimum, garage management software needs to handle:

-More advanced systems also cover digital vehicle health checks with photo and video capture, technician time tracking for efficiency analysis, accounting integrations with Xero or Sage, and customer portals where vehicle owners can approve work and view their history.
+More advanced workshop software also covers digital vehicle health checks with photo and video capture, technician time tracking for efficiency analysis, invoicing and financial reporting built into the system, and customer portals where vehicle owners can approve work and view their history.

 The way customers find and book garages is changing.
 BookMyGarage, the UK's largest garage booking platform, delivered £134 million in retail work to garages in 2025.
 That is a 39% increase on the previous year.
 Of those bookings, 88% went to independent garages.